AthirsonSilva/level-up-restapi/README.md

 ./mvnw spring-boot:run
 ```

-5. The application will start on http://localhost:8000
+5. The application will start on http://localhost:8080

+6. You can then test the API using Swagger UI or some HTTP client like curl or Postman

 ## Usage